frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 St. Paul says, "In all that you do, in eating and in drinking, give glory to God" (1 Cor.
 10:31).
 It\'s a very powerful phrase.

 When we\'re making our bed in the morning, we can give glory to God.
 When we\'re putting a chair correctly under a table, we can give glory to God.
-When we\'re putting a fork down on a table, pressing a button on a machine, or polishing a floor, we can give glory to God.
+When we\'re putting a fork down on a table, or pressing a button on a machine, or polishing a floor, we can give glory to God.
 Or in a classroom, or with our friends.
 "In all that you do," says St. Paul, "in eating and in drinking, give glory to God."

 There was a lady once in Singapore who came to a class that I was giving, and I happened to make that quotation during the class.